microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ### __Phase Current Balancing__

+When two or more identical half-bridge LLC converters are interleaved, any differences in their tank circuits will lead to unequal sharing of the load current between individual phases.
+Unequal load sharing is a major problem in interleaving resonant converters as it decreases thermal stability and can lead to high-circulating currents and even converter failure.

-A current balancing scheme has been implemented on the demo firmware accompanying this board.
+A innovative current balancing scheme has been implemented on the demo firmware accompanying this board.
 The goal is that both phases share the load current equally.
 This scheme is only run if the total load current is above 1.4A (see the macro _IOUT_SRONIL_ in the firmware).
 The code is located in the function _Drv_PwrCtrl_ILLC_ILPHVoltageLoop()_, which is in the file _power_controller/drv_pwrctrl_ILLC_SRandControl.c_.
 This function is called from the ADCAN0 interrupt, which is located in the file _driver/drv_adc.c_.

 <p>